Apartheid: State security

 During the 1980s the government, led by P.W.
 Botha, became increasingly preoccupied with security.
 It set up a powerful state security apparatus to "protect" the state against an anticipated upsurge in political violence that the reforms were expected to trigger.
 The 1980s became a period of considerable political unrest, with the government becoming increasingly dominated by Botha's circle of generals and police chiefs (known as securocrats), who managed the various States of Emergencies.

 Botha's years in power were marked also by numerous military interventions in the states bordering South Africa, as well as an extensive military and political campaign to eliminate SWAPO in Namibia.
 Within South Africa, meanwhile, vigorous police action and strict enforcement of security legislation resulted in hundreds of arrests and bans, and an effective end to the African National Congress' sabotage campaign.

 The government punished political offenders brutally.
 40,000 people annually were subjected to whipping as a form of punishment.
 The vast majority had committed political offences and were lashed ten times for their crime.
-If convicted of treason, a person could be hanged, and the government executed numerous political offenders in this way.
+If convicted of treason, political offenders could be hanged.

 As the 1980s progressed, more and more anti-apartheid organisations were formed and affiliated with the UDF.
 Led by the Reverend Allan Boesak and Albertina Sisulu, the UDF called for the government to abandon its reforms and instead abolish the apartheid system and eliminate the homelands completely.

+Project Coast contributed to the operationalisation of covert weapon programs which targeted opponents of the apartheid regime, this include at least the lethal killing of 200 members of Namibia's liberation movement SWAPO, members of the Mozambique RENAMO rebel movement and the attempted assassination of senior figures associated with the ANC including Pallo Jordan and Ronnie Kasrils.
+A notable survivor, Frank Chikane, survived an assassination attempt with supplied poison from Project Coast.